os-guy/os-guy/README.md

 And you might say, "yo, why did u put some unnecessary text to ur profile?".
 Cuz **I love putting texts** here and there.

+Also, I'm more of an AI tester.
+I want to see what AI can do when it comes to computer science and coding.
+So, you don't have to.
+I have a repository available rn.
+It's a Free Music client developed only using Claude 4 in Kiro.
+I'll share the source codes and kiro specs later.